lunacookies/vim-corvine/README.md

 ## Installation

-Use your favorite runtimepath/plugin manager, or place `corvine.vim` into `~/.vim/colors/` for \*nix and `%userprofile%\vimfiles\colors\` for Windows.
+Use your favourite runtimepath/plugin manager, or place `corvine.vim` into `~/.vim/colors/` for \*nix and `%userprofile%\vimfiles\colors\` for Windows.

 ## Usage